Improving Random Forests by Smoothing: Related Work

+\revtext{Beyond random forests, gradient boosting methods such as XGBoost~\cite{chen2016xgboost}, LightGBM~\cite{ke2017lightgbm}, and CatBoost~\cite{prokhorenkova2018catboost} represent another major class of tree-based ensemble methods that have achieved state-of-the-art performance across numerous domains.
+Unlike random forests, which build trees independently in parallel, gradient boosting constructs trees sequentially, with each new tree fitted to the residuals of the ensemble built so far.
+Despite these methodological differences and their sophisticated optimisation techniques (gradient-based tree construction, histogram-based splitting, specialised handling of categorical features), gradient boosting methods fundamentally share the piecewise-constant prediction structure with random forests, as both use decision trees as base learners.
+Consequently, gradient boosting ensembles face the same smoothness limitations as random forests, i.e., their predictions exhibit discontinuities at partition boundaries.}

 The lack of smoothness in tree-based methods can hinder capturing gradual transitions and maintaining continuity in estimates~\cite{kpotufe2013adaptivity}.
 While spatial adaptivity balances local adjustments with overall smoothness to improve generalisation and prevent abrupt prediction changes, traditional trees fall short.
 To address the lack of smoothness, soft decision trees introduce probabilistic decision-making at internal nodes using sigmoid gating functions to yield continuous, differentiable models, but may face optimisation issues like sensitivity to parameter initialisation and local minima~\cite{irsoy2012soft}.
 Similarly, fuzzy decision trees replace hard splits with partial memberships, achieving lower variance and higher accuracy, though they require complex tuning and risk over-smoothing~\cite{olaru2003complete}.
-Collectively, these methods reflect an ongoing effort to reconcile the local flexibility of tree-based partitions with a global need for smoother, more continuous predictive surfaces.

-A general weakness of these approaches to introducing smoothness to tree-based approaches is computational.
-The use of smooth transitions greatly complicates the tree-growing process, which is highly optimised in the specific case of step-wise discontinuous leaves.
-As such, our work leverages a simple, post-hoc approach to smoothing that retains the computational efficiency of traditional partitioning algorithms.
+The STR-tree model~\cite{da2008tree} combines CART with smooth transition regression by replacing sharp splits with logistic transitions, using Lagrange multiplier tests for split decisions.
+More recently, probabilistic regression (PR) trees~\cite{alkhoury2020smooth} associate observations to all regions through probability distributions, proving consistency—a property not established for STR or soft trees.
+In the Bayesian framework, Linero and Yang~\cite{linero2018bayesian} proposed Soft BART, which combines soft decision trees with sparsity-inducing priors, achieving adaptation to smoothness levels beyond Lipschitz continuity ($\alpha > 1$) with near-minimax optimal posterior contraction rates in high-dimensional settings.
+While these approaches demonstrate superior performance to CART and address the smoothness limitation, they still complicate the tree-growing process through parametric modelling or probabilistic assignments at each node.
+These methods collectively reconcile local tree-based flexibility with global needs for smoother, continuous predictive surfaces.